 Whole house water filtration systems will address potential water quality issues experienced in Westminster well or town water.
 Not only is matching the right technology important, sizing the system to meet the water usage demands of your home is also key.
-Additionally, a professionally plumbed system is also critical as well as maintenance of the system throughout the years to optimize the useful life and proper functioning of your new equipment.
+A professionally plumbed system is important as well as maintenance of the system throughout the years to optimize the useful life and proper functioning of your new equipment.

 While symptoms of water quality issues such as bad odors & taste, staining of laundry, bathroom fixtures, etc. are indicators of problems, the preferred starting point is to get a water test to identify the minerals or contaminants in the water and at what quantity they exist.
 This will lead to an effective system recommendation and route to providing your home with excellent water quality.
 While certain testing can be done on site, health threat items like PFAS, radon in water, arsenic in water, nitrates and others should be properly sampled and brought to a certified laboratory for testing that requires specialized equipment.
 For information on past annual water quality reports from the town, see the link at https://www.westminster-ma.gov/water-department/pages/annual-water-quality-reports.